aliyzd95/Emotion-Recognition-In-Persian-Speech-Using-Deep-Neural-Networks/README.md

 The goal of this project is to explore the effectiveness of **Convolutional Neural Networks (CNNs)** in emotion classification tasks based on speech signals.
 The project utilizes acoustic features like **eGeMAPS** and **ComParE**, which are commonly used for emotion recognition in speech processing.
 These features provide a detailed representation of the audio, capturing different aspects like pitch, energy, and formants, which are useful for emotion recognition.

-For more information, please the [paper](https://ieeexplore.ieee.org/abstract/document/9721504).
+For more information, please read the [paper](https://ieeexplore.ieee.org/abstract/document/9721504).

 ## Objective